Dilcia19/superstore/analysis.md

     - ✅ have a year/year chart of profitable product, popular product
         - I struggled with this one, we should work through it during our call

+# TODO:
+- refactor EDA code to make it more readable & add comments to the EDA code
+- refactor the functions I'm calling on in `superstore_analysis.py`
+- refactor the front-end code to be cleaner
+- update the readme with some code from the analysis